anikrahman0/profile-image-generator/README.md

 # Noobtrader ImageGenerator

 ## Introduction
-The **Noobtrader ImageGenerator** package is a Laravel package for generating customizable images.
+The **Noobtrader ProfileImageGenerator** package is a Laravel package for generating customizable images.
 It provides configuration options for image dimensions, fonts, and more.

 ---